Special court Hanover

 Paper label that was attached to radios ("Volksempfängern") in the Third Reich.
 It warns the population against listening to so-called "enemy stations".
 Author unknown.
 Wikimedia Commons

-Immediately after the transfer of power to the National Socialists, special special courts are introduced in each of the then higher regional court districts on 21 March 1933.
-In the transition to total rule, they primarily serve to persecute Social Democrats and Communists and try offences listed in the “Reichstag Fire Ordinance” of 28 February 1933 and the “Insidious Acts Ordinance” of 21 March 1933.
-What they have in common is the indefinite suspension of fundamental rights (such as freedom of the press, freedom of assembly, protection of the home and more) and the curtailment of the rights of defendants in court.
-This makes the state of emergency indefinite.
-Special courts are created to literally “make short work of it”; their judgements cannot be appealed.
+On 21 March 1933, directly after the National Socialists come to power, additional special courts are established in each of the higher regional court districts existing at that time.
+During the transition to total rule, their main purpose was to persecute Social Democrats and Communists, and to hear criminal cases listed in the “Reichstag Fire Decree” of 28 February 1933 and the “Perfidy Decree” of 21 March 1933.
+A common feature is the indefinite suspension of fundamental rights (such as freedom of the press, freedom of assembly, protection of the home and so on) and the curtailment of the rights of defendants in court.
+Hence, the state of emergency becomes indefinite.
+Special courts are created literally to get cases over and done with quickly; there is no right of appeal against their decisions.

-After its consolidation, the regime extends the tasks of the special courts to punishing all critical statements against the party and the state – all it takes is an insinuating joke.
-Cases of organised political resistance (“high treason”) are taken over by the Berlin People’s Court [Volksgerichtshof] or special criminal senates, for example, the trials of members of the Socialist Front of Hanover after the waves of arrests in 1935-37 are brought before the competent Higher Regional Court of Hamm.
-After the beginning of the war, the special courts punish with draconian sentences all offences against the newly promulgated ordinances [Verordnungen = VO], such as the “Ordinance against pests of the people” [VolksschädlingsVO] or the Broadcasting Ordinance [RundfunkVO].
+Once it has established its position, the regime extends the remit of the special courts to include punishment of all opinions critical of the party and the state – all it takes is a ribald joke.
+Cases of organised political resistance (“high treason”) are dealt with by the People’s Court in Berlin or special criminal divisions, for example, the trials of members of the Hanover Socialist Front following the waves of arrests in 1935-37 are brought before the Higher Regional Court in Hamm, which has the relevant jurisdiction.
+After the start of the war, the special courts punish any infringement of the newly declared decrees, such as the Decree on Antisocial Parasites or the Broadcasting Decree, by imposing draconian sentences: they were in effect “summary court martials on the home front”

-The special court for the area of the Celle Higher Regional Court is responsible for the area of the present-day state of Lower Saxony (without the then independent states of Oldenburg and Braunschweig).
-It is located at the Regional Court of Hanover in the “Old Justice Building” on Raschplatz, which was acquired in 1882.
-After its destruction in 1943, it operates in the “New Justice Building” on Volgersweg, today’s Local Court.
-However, in the later course of the war, the “travel chamber” of the special court also adjudicates away from Hanover.
-Between 1933 and 1945 it conducted an estimated 4,200 trials with indictments, the majority of which took place during the war.
-The number of death sentences passed also reached a peak in 1943 with 59.
+The special court for the area under the jurisdiction of the Celle Higher Regional Court is responsible for the region that is now the state of Lower Saxony (excluding the states of Oldenburg and Braunschweig, which at that time were independent).
+It is located at the Hanover Regional Court in the “Old Justice Building” on Raschplatz, which has been used since 1882; after it is destroyed in 1943, it operates from the “New Justice Building” on Volgersweg, the site of the present-day district court [Amtsgericht].
+However, in the later stages of the war, the special court operates a “mobile court”, which also passes verdicts in locations outside of Hanover.
+Between 1933 and 1945, this conducts an estimated 4,200 trials leading to prosecutions, with the majority taking place during the war.
+Also, the number of death sentences handed down reaches a peak in 1943 with a figure of 59.

-The actual muzzle paragraphs, however, are provisions of the Malicious Practices Act [Heimtücke-Gesetz, before 1934: “HeimtückeVO”], which sanction “hateful, inflammatory, or low-minded allegations about leading figures of the state or the NSDAP”.
-Even statements of fact can now be punishable if the court deems their effect to be detrimental to the state.
-For example, the public statement that patients in Hanover were forcibly prevented from visiting Jewish doctors during the first boycott on 1 April 1933 earns a 71-year-old Jewish woman six months in prison.
-The NSDAP newspaper in Hanover stated that “of course not a word of this talk is true”.
-Yet the actions took place in full view of everyone – which was precisely their purpose.
+The actual muzzle paragraphs, however, consist of clauses in the “Treachery Act” (before 1934: “Treachery Decree”), which punish “hateful, inflammatory, or malicious remarks against senior figures of the state or the NSDAP”.
+Even statements of fact can now be punishable if the court considers their effect to be detrimental to the state.
+Thus, the claim circulated among the public that during the first boycott from 1 April 1933 patients in Hanover are being forcibly prevented from visiting Jewish doctors results in a 71-year-old Jewish woman being imprisoned for half a year.
+The Hanoverian NSDAP newspaper writes that “of course not a word of this gossip is true”.
+And yet these actions took place in the public eye – which was precisely their plan.

-During the war, the number of “treason trials” is surpassed by trials against alleged “pests of the people”.
-But they continue to occur – because of doubts about the final victory, gloating about “Nazi bigwigs”, pity towards the persecuted.
-Remarks critical of the system or telling “whisper jokes” are a high risk because of omnipresent denunciators.
-Examples: Because of the assertion that people are freer abroad than in Germany, “You can’t say what you think”, the Special Court of Hanover sentences a former Social Democrat to be committed to a mental hospital – thus confirming its finding.
-And for regretting the failure of the assassination attempt on Hitler in the Munich Bürgerbräukeller in November 1939, the Special Court imposes the draconian sentences of five years in prison on each of two defendants.
+During the war, the incidence of “treachery trials” is outnumbered by trials against alleged “antisocial parasites”.
+But they continue to take place – with charges such as having doubts about the final victory, ridiculing “Nazi bosses”, showing compassion towards those persecuted.
+Remarks criticising the regime or telling so-called “whisper jokes”, which were anti-government jokes, carry a huge risk because of omnipresent informers.
+Examples of charges: because of claiming that people in other countries are freer than in Germany, “You can’t say what you think”, the Special Court of Hanover sentences a former Social Democrat to be committed to a mental hospital – thereby proving what he stated to be true.
+And because he regretted the failure of the assassination attempt on Hitler in the Munich Bürgerbräukeller in November 1939, the special court sentences two defendants to the draconian punishment of five years in prison each.

-In the second half of the war, it often affects men and women from the army of millions of forced labourers and prisoners of war who toil in the transport sector at the Reichsbahn or Reichspost and are driven by constant hunger to open or embezzle (field post) parcels.
-In December 1943, the Special Court of Hanover sentences a French goods worker to one year in prison for stealing two cans of fish.
-A Czech shunting worker receives 10 years in prison for stealing 40 parcels in October 1942.
-Of the 210 known death sentences handed down by the Special Court of Hanover (of which 170 are carried out), 99 are pronounced in accordance with the “Volksschädlings-VO”.
+In the second half of the war, men and women from the millions of forced labourers and prisoners of war, who literally slave away in the transport sector at the Reichsbahn [Imperial Railways] or Reichspost [Imperial Postal Service] and who are driven by constant hunger to open or steal (military post) parcels, often fall victim to it.
+In December 1943, Hanover Special Court sentences a French warehouseman to one year in prison for stealing two tins of fish.
+In October 1942, a Czech shunting worker is sentenced to 10 years in prison for stealing 40 parcels.
+Of the 210 known death sentences passed by the Special Court of Hanover (170 of which were carried out), 99 are handed down under the “Decree on Antisocial Parasites”.

 Additional online information